heft-lang/hefty-equations/writeup/jfp/response/reviews.md

    scoped effects already, as our example in Sect.
 4.2 demonstrates, and as we also discuss in our response Reviewer 1.

-3. When we do not need this control, then algebraic effects is enough.
+3. When we do not need this control, algebraic effects are sufficient.
 Indeed, it is not clear to us that it is necessarily a good thing that we have to think deep and hard about the order we apply handlers in.
 If, for example, we wanted our approach to be used by domain-specific language engineers, it